-While playing phrases or melodies over chords, usually a drum or rhythm guitar provide a constant beat of time in the background that ties a song together.
-Or, in an orchestra, a tympani drum or changing of chords marks out background beats.
+While playing phrases or melodies over chords, usually a drum or rhythm guitar provides a constant background beat of time, which ties a song together.
+Or, in an orchestra, a tympani drum or a changing of chords frames background beats.

 You may feel an underlying pulse that keeps your phrases at a certain speed.
 If you speed up or slow down too much, your sound is out of sync.
 Your phrases must complete within this pulse duration.